dgmouris/zero_to_api/README.md

         - latest version.
 - django djoser
     - `pipenv install djoser`
+- django cors headers (so any client can access it.)
+    `pipenv install django-cors-headers`

 ## Starting a django project
 - django has a set of command line programs to help you set up your project.